Are mountain homes only for the physically fit? Of course not.

 This percentage would be much higher in our retirement area.

-That is why it is such a good idea to design your home to be comfortable to those with special needs,
+That is why it is such a good idea to design for these needs,

 Get the most out of your investment by ensuring that